On the long-time behaviour of reversible interacting particle systems in one and two dimensions: Proof strategy

 \begin{proposition}[Positive-mass property] Assume that the rates of an interacting particle system satisfy assumptions $\mathbf{(R1)}-\mathbf{(R4)}$.
 Then, for all $\tau >0$ and $\Lambda \Subset \Z^d$, there exists a constant $C(\tau, \Lambda) >0$ such that, for any starting measure $\nu$ and any time $t \in [\tau, \infty)$, we have

 In particular, for all subsequential limits $\nu^* = \lim_{n \to \infty}\nu_{t_n}$ with $t_n \uparrow \infty$, we have

 \end{proposition}

+Note that this implies that condition $\mathbf{(M1)}$ holds along time-periodic orbits.
 On an intuitive level, the above result should be interpreted as a somewhat quantitative version of the diffusive nature of the dynamics.
 Even if we start our process with a point mass $\delta_\omega$ in $\omega \in \Omega$ as initial condition, the distribution of the process at time $t>0$ will already put positive mass on any cylinder set $[\eta_\Lambda]$.
 The proof of this can be found in Section~\ref{section:positive-mass}.